ErrorTzy/writings/papers/WS_Draft.md

 Now, we have provided two direct corollary of the Principle of Sanity, one on causation and another on personal identity.
 These two corollaries are purely negative: it tells us what we *cannot* adopt.
 But the Principle of Sanity can also achieve positive results.
 If the Principle of Sanity entails that $P$, then $P$ must stay invariant across different theories.
 Any attempt to vary the meaning of $P$ would violate The Principle of Sanity.

-This, of course, needs further clarification.
-As I said, the Principle of Sanity itself may vary, based on different interpretation of "rational agency".
+Let me clarify further.
+As I said, the Principle of Sanity itself may vary, based on different interpretations of "rational agency".
 And it would lead to different entailment.
 But this would not challenge my point.
 Once the Principle of Sanity is fixed, the set of $P$ that are entailed by the principle is also fixed.